-Barbecues can be a wonderful time with family and friends, but a real minefield for those who are watching their weight.
-It is easy to indulge in sugary cocktails, sweets, and rich foods that can hinder weeks of hard work on your figure.
-In this brief article, we break down some diet tips to help you enjoy your BBQ without sacrificing all your hard work.
+Barbecues are a wonderful way to spend time with those we love, but a real minefield for those who are watching their weight.
+It is easy to indulge in sugary cocktails, sweets, and rich foods that can hinder weeks or months of hard work on your figure.
+Let’s break down some guidelines to help you enjoy your BBQ without sacrificing all your effort.

 Have a Plan

 When invited to a barbecue, most of us will ask the host what we can bring and what will be served.
 This is a great way to be both polite and strategic when it comes to figuring out what the spread will look like.
-By bringing dishes, it will provide you the opportunity to have something to nibble on that you know is good for you.
+By bringing dishes that you know are healthy, it will provide you the opportunity to have something to nibble on that you know is good for you.
+Something as simple as a veggie tray or watermelon slices can be an easy dish that everyone will enjoy.
+If you’re looking for a sweet, colorful 4th of July dessert to bring, try this delicious, high-protein 4th of July Fruit and Jell-O recipe on our sister site.

 Make Good Choices